Scoop: Coming Up on a New Episode of BLUFF CITY LAW on NBC - Monday, November 25, 2019

 11/25/2019 (10:01PM - 11:00PM) (Monday) : FINALE - Sydney and Elijah race against the clock to get political asylum for a journalist whose life is at risk.
 Emerson plans a Thanksgiving surprise for Elijah.

-The cast includes Jimmy Smits, Caitlin McGee, Scott Shepherd, Barry Sloane, Michael Luwoye, MaameYaa Boafo, Stony Blyden and Jayne Atkinson.

-Dean Georgaris will write and executive produce.
-Michael Aguliar and David Janollari will executive produce.

-Scoop: Coming Up on a New Episode of ELLEN'S GAME OF GAMES on NBC - Wednesday, November 27, 2019
+Scoop: Coming Up on the Season Finale of DANCING WITH THE STARS on ABC - Monday, November 25, 2019

-Scoop: Coming Up on a New Episode of THE VOICE on NBC - Tuesday, November 26, 2019
+Scoop: Coming Up on a New Episode of MAKING IT on NBC - Monday, December 2, 2019